Order spirit wear from the Anderson Spirit Wear website!

 Students who become ill during the school day should report to the Main Office where the secretary will contact a parent or guardian.
 For this reason, it is very important to have accurate phone numbers on our skyward database.
 In order to safely dismiss students it will be necessary to sign your child out in the office.
 Students will not be dismissed without an adult checking them out directly from the building.

 School personnel are not permitted to provide over-the-counter medication, including aspirin, antacids, and/or similar items to students.
-Students are allowed to carry over the counter medication to dminister, only with a form on file in the school office, signed by a parent or physician.
+Students are allowed to carry over the counter medication to administer, only with a form on file in the school office, signed by a parent or physician.
 Prescription medication must be kept in the office, with a permission form on file signed by a physician.

 Find medication forms and learn more about staying healthy on the Student Health & Medication section on the District's Parent page.